Psychotherapy in Soho

 Our first session is a one-off 50min consultation where you can share what’s on your mind and what you hope to gain from therapy - and I’ll try to give you a sense of how I work.
 We’ll use this time to see if it feels like a good fit, with no pressure to commit to more sessions afterwards.

-• My practice is inclusive and welcoming of people from diverse backgrounds and identities, including those who identify as LGBTQ+.
+• My practice is inclusive and welcoming of people from all backgrounds and identities, including those who identify as LGBTQ+.

 I deeply respect the individual beliefs and values of my clients, including their spirituality.